aristocratos/bashtop/README.md

 Copy or link "bashtop" into PATH, or just run from cloned directory...

+Also available in the Arch Linux repository as [bashtop](https://www.archlinux.org/packages/community/any/bashtop/)

 Also available in the AUR as [bashtop-git](https://aur.archlinux.org/packages/bashtop-git/)

 Also available for debian/ubuntu from [Azlux's repository](http://packages.azlux.fr/)